 Thomas Edison State University reports grade point averages (GPA) on transcripts.

 The GPA is based solely on graded credits earned through Thomas Edison State University course work, regardless of when these credits were earned and regardless of whether the course is used to fulfill a degree requirement.

 Prior to July 1, 2008, the GPA was computed internally to ensure that academic GPA requirements were met for each area of study and in the overall degree.
 A letter of GPA can be provided to Thomas Edison State University graduates from before July 1, 2008, who need it to be sent to an external credentialing body, such as the N.J.
 Department of Education, Office of Licensure and Credentials.
+GPA letters cannot be generated for any other reason other than for a credentialing body.
 GPA letters can not be provided to currently enrolled students or to students who haven’t graduated from Thomas Edison State University.